Flat Spectrum Radio Quasars as high-energy neutrino sources

-We start with the sample of type~1 AGN presented in \citet{Shen2011} (S11), which is based on the data from the Sloan Digital Sky Survey (SDSS).
-The sample includes 105,783 spectroscopically confirmed type~1 AGN, mostly in the northern hemisphere, and contains several pieces of information on the central engine, such as the mass of the SMBH and its accretion rate, which can be used to further investigate potential neutrino emitters.
-For our analysis we only consider the sky area within, 120$^{\circ} <$ R.A. $<$260$^{\circ}$ and 0$^{\circ}$ Dec 60$^{\circ}$, where the coverage is uniform (Fig.~\ref{fig:map}) and that includes a total of 89,437 QSOs.
+We started with the sample of type~1 AGNs presented in \citet[hereafter the S11 sample]{Shen2011}, which is based on the data from the Sloan Digital Sky Survey (SDSS).
+The sample includes 105,783 spectroscopically confirmed type~1 AGNs, mostly in the northern hemisphere, and contains several pieces of information on the central engine, such as the mass of the SMBH and its accretion rate, which can be used to further investigate potential neutrino emitters.
+For our analysis we only considered the sky area within 120$^{\circ} <$ R.A. $<$260$^{\circ}$ and 0$^{\circ}$ Dec.
+60$^{\circ}$, where the coverage is uniform (Fig.~\ref{fig:map}); this area includes a total of 89,437 quasars.

-As far as radio information is concerned, we use the Cosmic Lens All Sky Survey (CLASS, \citealt{Myers2003,Browne2003}) which homogeneously covers all the extragalactic Northern sky.
+For the radio information we used the Cosmic Lens All Sky Survey (CLASS; \citealt{Myers2003,Browne2003}), which homogeneously covers all the extragalactic northern sky.
 The CLASS catalogue contains $\sim$11,000 flat spectrum radio sources selected at 5~GHz down to a well-defined flux density limit (30~mJy).
 Since blazars are flat spectrum radio sources, this survey represents the best starting point for our selection.
 The survey is also deep enough to select most of the blazars with an optical magnitude brighter than 20 (which roughly corresponds to the limit of the S11 sample).
 Thanks to the excellent positional accuracy of the survey ($<$1\arcsec) the optical/radio association can be performed with high reliability (Fig.~\ref{fig:map}).
-The cross-correlation between the S11 sample and CLASS, produces 1218 sources (1122 in the region of interest), using 1\arcsec\ positional tolerance.
-We call this sample CLASH (CLASS-SHEN) and throughout the rest of the paper, unless otherwise specified, flux densities are measured at 5 GHz.
+The cross-correlation between the S11 sample and CLASS produces 1218 sources (1122 in the region of interest), using 1\arcsec\ positional tolerance.
+We call this sample CLASH, and throughout the rest of the paper, unless otherwise specified, flux densities are measured at 5 GHz.